-Inspired by the community dialogue and a determination to seek ways to elevate our practice, Ikazuchi Dojo developed a new seminar format and collaborated with Roy to design the first event using the framework.
+Inspired by the community dialogue and a determination to seek ways to elevate our practice, in the summer of 2017, Ikazuchi Dojo developed a new seminar format and collaborated with Roy Dean to design the first event using the framework.
 We’d love to have you read the story of its development and give us your feedback.

 A new breed of seminar designed to build specific skills, empower instructors with tools to share new knowledge with their dojos, and cultivate friendships with progressive leaders in the aikido world.